Dataset Distillation as Pushforward Optimal Quantization: Conclusion

 \section{Conclusion}

 This work proposes DDOQ, a dataset distillation method based on optimal quantization.
 Inspired by optimal quantization and Wasserstein theory, we theoretically demonstrate consistency of the distilled datasets in \Cref{thm:main} when using standard diffusion-based generative models to generate the synthetic data.
-We empirically demonstrate performance higher than previous state-of-the-art methods on a large-scale ImageNet-1K dataset, as well as in the low IPC setting of ImageNet subsets.
+Experiments show the proposed method is competitive or better than SOTA on large-scale ImageNet experiments.

+We have presented theoretical justification for {disentangled dataset distillation methods, which rely on clustering as the mechanism for approximating the underlying data distributions.
+More specifically, we justify the combination of a low-dimensional latent space and a diffusion model.
+Consistency or convergence of other dataset distillation frameworks such as bi-level methods and diffusion guidance are still open questions. }

-We have presented theoretical justification for one framework of dataset distillation.
-Future work could include sharper bounds in \Cref{thm:main} that exploit the sub-Gaussianity of the diffused distributions or manifold hypothesis, or investigating alternative choices of weight variance reduction.
+Future work could include sharper bounds in \Cref{thm:main} that exploit the sub-Gaussianity of the diffused distributions or manifold hypothesis.
 Other interesting directions could be relating the weightings of the synthetic data to the hardness of learning the data, such as in \citep{joshi2023data}, further increasing the performance using different training regimes such as curriculum learning, or extending the theoretical analysis to inexact score matching.
-Possible empirical work could investigate correlations between the weights and influence \cite{pruthi2020estimating}.
+Possible empirical work could investigate correlations between the weights and influence \citep{pruthi2020estimating}.